Aymara language: Orthography

 The alphabet created by the Comisión de Alfabetización y Literatura Aymara (CALA) was officially recognized in Bolivia in 1968 (co-existing with the 1954 Scientific Alphabet).
 Besides being the alphabet employed by Protestant missionaries, it is also the one used for the translation of the Book of Mormon.
 Also in 1968, de Dios Yapita created his take on the Aymara alphabet at the Instituto de Lenga y Cultura Aymara (ILCA).

 Nearly 15 years later, the Servicio Nacional de Alfabetización y Educación Popular (SENALEP) attempted to consolidate these alphabets to create a system which could be used to write both Aymara and Quechua, creating what was known as the Alfabeto Unificado.
 The alphabet, later sanctioned in Bolivia by Decree 20227 on 9 May 1984 and in Peru as la Resolución Ministerial Peruana 1218ED on 18 November 1985, consists of 3 vowels, 26 consonants and an umlaut to mark vowel length.
+The orthography was shown in the phonological table in the previous section, and is the same where angle brackets are not shown.

-In this standard orthography, the consonants are represented as shown below.
+In 2015 a full writing system was developed for Aymara using the Korean script Hangeul.